reiderb/CPSC544-Project/README.md

 Run `ant resolve` if you only want to download the the dependency jars into the lib directory

-## Adding dependencies
+## Running

-If you find a dependency on the maven central repository that you want to add, go to its page, scroll to the snippets section, change the selection from "Apache Maven" to "ivy", and copy-paste that snippet into the `ivy.xml` file between the `dependencies` tags

-##Running

-After building, there should be an executable .jar file in the root directory.
-You can run it with the -jar flag.
+After building, there should be an executable jar file in the root directory of the repository called `CPSC544Project.jar`.
+You can run it with `java` program the -jar argument.

-There is a config file at the path "config/config.json" so pass that to the program as an argument

-Since the system uses so much memory, it may be necessary to allocate more memory on the heap using the -Xmx76t flag.
+Since the system uses so much memory, it may be necessary to allocate more memory on the heap.
+We found that running with 10GB allocated achieved the best result.

-So, to run the system with the above flags and arguments, execute this command from the root directory:
+So, to run the system with the above arguments, with the config file passed in, execute this command from the root directory:

-	java -Xmx76t -jar CPSC544Project.jar config/config.json
+`java -Xmx10G -jar CPSC544Project.jar config/config.json`